 Nags Head

-Nags Head lies on the beloved Outer Banks and is one of the cutest Outer Banks towns there is.
-It’s known for coastal recreation at its finest.
+More of a beach town than a city, but worth a mention Nags Head lies on the beloved Outer Banks.
+It is one of the cutest Outer Banks towns there is and it’s known for coastal recreation at its finest.
 Any beach pastime you can think of is lauded here.
 Surfing, swimming, sailing, paddleboarding, fishing, kiteboarding, jet skiing, and so much more.
 Nags Head Woods is a drier land alternative for any nature lovers.

-Jockey’s Ridge State Park is home to the largest sand dune on the East Coast, and a plethora of activities to enjoy its otherworldly allure.
-Historic cottages line the sunny sandy shores, creating an idyllic landscape for a seaside sojourn.
+Jockey’s Ridge State Park is home to the largest sand dune on the East Coast, and there are some nice walks and trails to enjoy here.
+Don’t miss Tracks in the Sand Trail or try hang gliding for the first time with Kitty Hawk Kites.
+Historic cottages line the sunny sandy shores, creating an idyllic landscape for a seaside sojourn, and of course a place where you can rent a beach condo for the week.

 Lake Lure

 Frequented for its Dirty Dancing acclaim to fame, Lake Lure has so much to enthrall us.
-Its man-made lake of the same name is one of the most beautiful in the country.
-It has many unique attractions, such as an interactive toy train museum.
+Its man-made lake of the same name is one of the most beautiful in the country, especially come fall

-Surrounded by towering mountain peaks and a rushing river, there’s plenty of lush nature to explore here.
+Surrounded by towering mountain peaks and a rushing river, there’s plenty of lush nature to explore around Lake Lure.
 Go for a hike, ride a bike, climb a jagged boulder, paddle away in a kayak, or simply relax on the beach of the serene, sparkling lake.
-Take a trip to understand the allure of Lake Lure.

 Raleigh